Michaelpalacce/Server/README.md

 # Notes
 - If a state arises where there is no root user, one will be created automatically ( with the username and password in the env.js file )
+- No operations can be done on the root user ( root role does not prevent anything )
 - It is a good idea to change the root password ( via the env.js )

 # Known Bugs: